intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 want?
 Is it possible for users to even voice their desires effectively?
 Only high-level, simplistic answers like "reliability", "capacity", and "service bundling" are typical answers given in end-user surveys.
-Technical requirements operators can consume, like "low-latency" and "congestion avoidance", are not terms known to and used by end-users.
+Technical requirements that operators can consume, like "low-latency" and "congestion avoidance",are not terms known to and used by end-users.

 Example metrics useful to end users might include the number of users supported by a service, and the number of applications or streams that a network can support.
-An example solution to combat netwokring issues include incentive-based traffic management strategies (e.g. requesting lower latency may also mean accepting lower bandwidth).
-User perceived latency must be considered, not just netwokr latency -- users experience in-application to in-server latency, and measurements network to network measurements may only be studying the lowest level latency.
-Thus, picking the right protocol to use in a measurement is critical in order to match user experience (for example, users do not transmit data over ICMP).
+An example solution to combat netwokring issues include incentive-based traffic management strategies (e.g. an application requesting lower latency may also mean accepting lower bandwidth).
+User perceived latency must be considered, not just network latency -- users experience in-application to in-server latency, and network to network measurements may only be studying the lowest level latency.
+Thus, picking the right protocol to use in a measurement is critical in order to match user experience (for example, users do not transmit data over ICMP even though it is a common measurement tool).

 In-application measurements should consider how to measure different types of applications, such as video streaming, file sharing,